 Forecasts produced by Norfolk County Council indicate that the county's population is likely to grow from 857,900 in 2011 to 949,500 by 2026 an increase of 11%.
 Accommodating this forecast population increase will be achieved through development planned for by Norfolk's Local Planning Authorities.
 The Greater Norwich Growth Board (GNGB) is the body through which Broadland District Council, Norwich City Council, South Norfolk Council, Norfolk County Council, and the Broads Authority are working together to manage the delivery of growth.
-In the period between 2001 and 2026 the area is planning for 42,000 new dwellings (18,937 completions up to 2014) and 27,000 new jobs in the period between 2008 and 2026.
-Breckland District Council is planning for 19,100 dwellings (7,124 completions up to 2014) in the period between 2001 and 2026 and 6,000 jobs.
-Great Yarmouth Borough Council's emerging strategy is planning for 4,500 dwellings over the period between 2013 and 2028 (3,308 completions up to 2014) and 3,750 jobs.
-The Borough Council of King's Lynn and West Norfolk is planning for 16,500 dwellings (8,093 completions up to 2014) in the period between 2001 and 2026 and 5,000 jobs (2001-21).
-North Norfolk District Council is planning for 10,100 dwellings (4,044 completions up to 2014) and 4,000 jobs in the period between 2001 and 2021.
+In the period between 2001 and 2026 the area is planning for 42,000 new dwellings (21,317 completions up to 2015) and 27,000 new jobs in the period between 2008 and 2026.
+Breckland District Council is planning for 19,100 dwellings (7,709 completions up to 2015) in the period between 2001 and 2026 and 6,000 jobs.
+Great Yarmouth Borough Council's strategy is planning for 7,140 dwellings over the period between 2013 and 2030 (341 completions up to 2015, 3,655 between 2001 and 2015).
+The Borough Council of King's Lynn and West Norfolk is planning for 16,533 dwellings (8,398 completions up to 2015) in the period between 2001 and 2026 and 5,000 jobs (2001-21).
+North Norfolk District Council is planning for 8,000 dwellings (4,930 completions up to 2015) and 4,000 jobs in the period between 2001 and 2021.
 The completion rates show that there remains a number of new dwellings to be built between now and the end of the plan period.
 These new dwellings will all require aggregate materials for their construction, although modern methods of construction use considerably less aggregate than methods used in previous decades, and this decline in the intensity of aggregate use has been a continuing trend over a number of years.

 Housing development is key to meeting the growth requirement in plans and is generally accompanied by other types of development such as roads, drainage, schools, health facilities, employment and retail.
-In addition, housing and related developments involve the use of alternative aggregates as well as primary aggregates.
+In addition, housing and related developments involving the use of alternative aggregates as well as primary aggregates.